Manwe-fv/FVPE3/README.md

 -----

 PLEASE NOTE: Due to classic client limitations, some E3 functionality will not work.
-This is due to a lack of XTargets, visibility of debuffs on mobs, etc. Check issues for a full list.
+This is due to a lack of XTargets, visibility of debuffs on mobs, etc. Check the wiki for a full list.

 -----